The Exploration Museum Iceland is an ode to the history of human exploration.

 Memories from the Moon

-Of course, the astronaut suit drew my attention right away, but I also loved nosing around the little items that were carefully displayed on the walls and the showcases of this room.
+Of course, as a space geek, the astronaut suit drew my attention right away.
+But I also loved nosing around the little items that were carefully displayed on the walls and the showcases of this room.
 It was really well done and you could see the passion on the subject by the curators!

 The vintage photographs were so beautiful.
 Here you see Neil Armstrong fishing, haha!